mike632t/x11-calc/README.md

 ### Loading and saving

-For  models with continuous memory the contents of the registers and memory are saved to 'hidden' data file in the user's HOME folder.
+For  models with continuous memory the contents of program memory and  data registers are saved in a hidden file in the users' HOME directory when  the program  exits  or the calculator is switched off, and restored  from  this hidden file when the simulator is loaded or reset using 'Ctrl&#8209;C'

     ~/.x11-calc-nn.dat

-The  current simulator state is saved when the simulator is switched off or the program exits.

-When  starting the simulator the name of the data file used to restore  the saved state can be specified on the command line allowing previously  saved copies of programs to be loaded automatically when the simulator starts.
+When  starting the simulator the name of the data file used to restore  the saved state can be specified on the command line allowing previously  saved copies of programs to be loaded automatically when the simulator starts  or the  simulator is reset using 'Ctrl&#8209;C'.
+However, any changes will be saved in hidden data file.

-If a data file is specified on the command line 'Ctrl-C' will use this file when resetting the simulator to it's initial state, but any changes will be saved to the data file in the user's HOME folder.

 ### Debugging